 - The ability for the IT Security team to create specific policies that instructs the Email providers how to dispose of (or even deliver) messages that are deemed to be illegitimate in nature;

 - Collect intelligence-based information and data across other Email domains that are being used on the public Internet.

-More information about the DMARC can be found at this link or consult with your Savant Solutions Security Advisor:
+More information about the DMARC can be provided by your Savant Solutions Security Advisor.